yungwkndllc/Text2midi/README.md

 ## Datasets

+The model was trained using two datasets: [SymphonyNet](https://symphonynet.github.io/) for semi-supervised pretraining and MidiCaps for finetuning towards MIDI generation from captions.
 The [MidiCaps dataset](https://huggingface.co/datasets/amaai-lab/MidiCaps) is a large-scale dataset of 168k MIDI files paired with rich text captions.
 These captions contain musical attributes such as key, tempo, style, and mood, making it ideal for text-to-MIDI generation tasks as described in [this paper](https://arxiv.org/abs/2406.02255).